collocations.org

 1. group of objects

-big, extensive, huge, large, major, substantial, vast | small | growing | complete, comprehensive | core, permanent
+big, extensive, huge, large, major, massive, substantial, vast

 reserve

-The museum has a large reserve collection in storage, which members of the public rarely get to see.
+The museum has a large reserve collection in storage,

-amazing, extraordinary, fascinating, fine, good, great, important, impressive, interesting, magnificent, outstanding, remarkable, rich, stunning, superb, unique, useful, valuable | bizarre, disparate, diverse, heterogeneous, jumbled, miscellaneous, motley, odd, random, strange, varied | representative
+amazing, excellent, extraordinary, fascinating, fine, good, great, important, impressive, interesting, magnificent, outstanding, remarkable, rich, stunning, superb, unique, useful

-celebrated, distinguished, famous, prestigious, renowned | family, personal, private
+celebrated (esp.
+BrE), distinguished, famous, prestigious, renowned

 the largest private art collection in the world

-archive, library, museum
+archival, archive, library, museum

-a historical archive collection of 20,000 documents
+a historical archive collection of 20 000 documents

-VERB + COLLECTION
+VERB + collection

 The museum boasts a superb collection of medieval weapons.

-acquire, amass, assemble, build up, compile, make
+acquire, amass, assemble, build up, compile, create, gather, make

-He built up his collection over a period of ten years. | She made a collection of Roman coins and medals.
+He built up his collection over a period of ten years.

 complete